SoniaStalance/To-do-list/readme.txt

   else follow the steps mentioned below to run the sourcefiles provided

 Steps:
+-- Click on 'Clone or download' > Download ZIP
-1) Create a folder called todoapp in C:\Users\Username\todoapp
+1) Create a folder called todoapp in say C:\Users\Username\todoapp
-2) Extract the contents of the zip file to todoapp folder
+2) Extract the folder 'todo' from the zip file to the todoapp folder you created

 3) Open command prompt and type the command
 	>cd todoapp\todo